zeograd/gcodeutils/docs/gcode_optimize_arcs.rst

 .....

 Call **gcode_optimize_arcs** with the GCode either in plain text (or piped) or by giving its filename.
-Depending on the required modification, you have to pass either X and Y amount to translate and/or -e to enable relative extrusion.

 **gcode_optimize_arcs** attempts to handle relative and absolute moves as well as position setting (G92) but you better double check the generated GCode until more feedback have been factored into polishing the translation algorithm.